george-hawkins/vscode-esp-idf-esp-now/README.md

 Please use idf.py only in an ESP-IDF shell environment.
 If problem persists, please try to install ESP-IDF tools again as described in the Get Started guide.
 ```

-This is the problem I referred to above when setting the Python path as part of the ESP-IDF extension initial setup.

 The problem is solved easily enough:

 ```
-$ source ~/.espressif/python_env/idf5.2_py3.10_env/bin/activate
+$ source $IDF_PYTHON_ENV_PATH/activate
 ```

 Now `(idf5.2_py3.10_env)` appeared before the prompt to indicate that the venv was properly activated.
+I'd kind of expect that pressing _ESP-IDF terminal_ would open a terminal where the venv was already activated.
+But this is how it behaves on my Linux system.

 Now ...

 ```
 $ idf.py menuconfig